percona/pmm/doc/source/amazon-rds.rst

    |pmm| *displays the available*
    |amazon-rds| *instances*

-For each instance that you would like to monitor, select the |enabled| button and enter the user name and password.
-Click |connect|.
+For each instance that you would like to monitor, select the |gui.enabled| button and enter the user name and password.
+Click |gui.connect|.
 You can now monitor your instances in the |amazon-rds-aurora-mysql-metrics|.

 .. figure:: .res/graphics/png/pmm.metrics-monitor.add-instance.rds-instances.1.png